mickem/nscp-docs/reference/windows/CheckDisk.rst

     :option:`perf-syntax` | ${drive_or_id} | Performance alias syntax.
     :option:`drive` |  | The drives to check.
     :option:`ignore-unreadable` | N/A | Ignore drives which are not reachable by the current user.
+    :option:`mounted` | N/A | Show only mounted rives i.e. drives which have a mount point.
     :option:`magic` |  | Magic number for use with scaling drive sizes.
     :option:`exclude` |  | A list of drives not to check :option:`total` | N/A | Include the total of all matching drives